Is Loyalty Worth It?

 As I study the three questions, and what the human brain yearns for, I don’t see much in terms of incremental cost to achieve them.
 Deposit insurance and the safety of your financial institution protect your customer’s money, i.e. makes the customer “safer”.
 Or this need could be more existential, such as will this money grow to provide the physiological and safety needs in Maslow’s hierarchy throughout the customer’s lifetime?

-Looking at this existentially would require a wholistic, and relational context to how your financial institution treats customers.
+Looking at this existentially would require a holistic, and relational context to how your financial institution treats customers.
 Or do you treat them as transactional customers?
 Luring more of their money with a rate promotion that you intend to lower once the promotional period runs out.
 That would be contrary to the “sense of trust”, wouldn’t it?

 Making the customer’s life “easier” would seem to be about product design, technology, and internal processes.
 If your culture asks with every process, “does this make our customer’s life easier?”, how many processes would be re-designed or eliminated?
 Putting the customer at the forefront of this question instead of putting the Compliance Officer, the Auditor, or the regulator is a critical ingredient to customer loyalty.
 Don’t ignore those three.
 But they don’t have to come first, either.